Folk Orthodoxy: Apostles Peter and Paul

-In Slavic tradition Peter and Paul are paired characters (cf. Saints Cosmas and Damian, Flor and Laurus), who may often appear in a single image: Peter-Paul, Peter-Paulo, Petropavlava.
-The Bulgarians considered them brothers, sometimes even twins, who had a sister – Saint Helen or Saint Mary (Fire).
-Peter is the younger brother and the kinder: he allows the farmers to work on their feast day.
-Paul is the eldest; he is formidable and severely punishes those who violate holiday customs by sending thunder and lightning from the sky, burning sheaves.
+In Slavic tradition, Peter and Paul are paired characters (cf. Saints Cosmas and Damian, Flor and Laurus), who may often appear in a single image: Peter-Paul, Peter-Paulo, Petropavlava.
+The Bulgarians considered them brothers, sometimes even twins, who had a sister, Saint Helen or Saint Mary (Fire).
+Peter is the younger brother and the kinder.
+He allows the farmers to work on their feast day.
+Paul is the elder.
+He is formidable and severely punishes those who violate holiday customs by sending thunder and lightning from the sky, burning sheaves.
 According to Serbian legend, "the division of faiths into Orthodox and Catholic occurred after a quarrel of the apostles: Peter declared himself Orthodox (Serbian), and Paul said that he was Catholic (Šokci).
-In the representation of the Slavs, Peter and Paul occupy a special place, acting as guardians of the keys to paradise (cf. the Belarusian name of the constellation Swan – Pyatrovaya stick, which is also perceived as a key to paradise).
+In the Slavs' representation, Peter and Paul occupy a special place, acting as guardians of the keys to paradise (cf. the Belarusian name of the constellation Swan – Pyatrovaya stick, which is also perceived as a key to paradise).
 The Bulgarians also considered St. Peter the guardian of the Garden of Eden, guarding the golden tree of paradise, around which the souls of dead children fly in the form of flies and bees.

 In the traditional worldview of the Russian people, the Apostle Peter was among the most revered saints.
 In tales and bylichkas he appears under the name of the apostle-king.

-There was a belief among the Gutsul that St. Peter kept the keys of the land all year round, and only in spring did Saint George the Victorious take them from him; on Peter's day the keys are returned to Peter, and then the autumn comes.
+There was a belief among the Gutsul that St. Peter kept the keys of the land all year round, and only in spring did Saint George the Victorious take them from him.
+On Peter's day the keys are returned to Peter, and then the autumn comes.

-In Serbia, the Apostle Peter was pictured "riding a golden-horned deer across the heavenly field over the sprouting earthly fields".
+In Serbia, the Apostle Peter was pictured "riding a golden-horned deer across the heavenly field over the sprouting earthly fields."

 On icons and rituals

-The Soviet art historian M. V. Alpatov believed that among Old Russian icons one could distinguish those that reflected folk ideals and that the folk idea of saints was especially clearly manifested in icons depicting patrons of cattle (George, Vlasius, Florus, and Laurus) and also in icons of Elijah the Prophet, a kind of "successor" to the god of thunder and lightning Perun.
+The Soviet art historian Mikhail Alpatov believed that, among Old Russian icons, one could distinguish those that reflected folk ideals and that the folk idea of saints was especially clearly manifested in icons depicting patrons of cattle (George, Vlasius, Florus, and Laurus) and in icons of Elijah the Prophet, a kind of "successor" to the god of thunder and lightning Perun.
 In addition, he admitted that some ancient Russian icons reflected folk dual beliefs, including the cult of Mother of the Raw Earth.